kubernetes/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

     - Use a service with type `NodePort` or `LoadBalancer` to make the service reachable outside the cluster.
 See the [services](/docs/concepts/services-networking/service/) and [kubectl expose](/docs/reference/generated/kubectl/kubectl-commands/#expose) documentation.
-    - Depending on your cluster environment, this may just expose the service to your corporate network, or it may expose it to the internet.
+    - Depending on your cluster environment, this may only expose the service to your corporate network, or it may expose it to the internet.
 Think about whether the service being exposed is secure.
       Does it do its own authentication?
     - Place pods behind services.
 To access one specific pod from a set of replicas, such as for debugging,